Updated with new material in February and August of 2012 and February of 2013

 That last one from Daveland has some magic in it, so stay tuned.
 (A big tip o' the hat to Dave.)

-And it's on film too!
-Not that it really matters, since, you know, headstones don't really move around all that much (at least until you're on the ride).
-But yes, you can get a glimpse of the old graveyard in the famous 1970 Osmonds Disneyland Showtime episode, which featuring the HM.
+I also mentioned that you could get a glimpse of the old graveyard in the 1970 Osmonds Disneyland Showtime episode, which featured the HM.

 ...was taken from almost the same spot as a publicity shot of the Osmonds in the old cemetery, one of several pubbies released to the papers before their March 1970 TV program...